-Textkernel is proud to present you with a new edition of its CV parsing software Extract!.
+Textkernel is proud to present you with a new edition of its resume parsing software Extract!.
 Below you can find the most important new and improved features.

 - Extraction of computer skill levels

 Textkernel can now parse the level of expertise per computer skill as indicated in the CV.
 This allows you to quickly evaluate whether the candidate meets the required skill level.

 Generic skill levels (such as ‘expert’ or ‘2 years’) can also be extracted for other (non IT) specific skills.

 - Integration of the ESCO skill and job title taxonomy

 Textkernel is the first HR technology vendor that offers implementation for the ESCO taxonomy.
 ESCO is the European classification system for skills, competences, qualifications and occupations and enables exchange of CVs and job vacancies between different IT systems.